-THEA 1110 Theatre II1 creditContinuation of THEA 1100.
-Prerequisite: THEA 1100(0/30/0/0)
+THEA 1110 Theatre II 1 credit

+Continuation of THEA 1100.
+Prerequisite: THEA 1100 (0/30/0/0)

-THEA 1200 Play Production2 creditsIntroduction to the various aspects of producing a play which include practical work in set design and construction, plotting of costumes, light and sound cues, make-up and blocking.
-Includes development of a director's prompt book which incorporates the above items.
-Prerequisite: THEA 1100 (MAY BE TAKEN CONCURRENTLY) OR THEA 1110 (MAY BE TAKEN CONCURRENTLY) OR THEA 2120 (MAY BE TAKEN CONCUR- RENTLY) OR THEA 2130 WITH (30/0/0/0)
+THEA 1200 Play Production

+This course informs students on the design and planning process necessary to produce a play.
+Included topics are light design and application, scenic design and application, sound design and application, and costume design and application.
+The course culminates in the production of the college's annual student play.
+Prerequisite: THEA 1100 (MAY BE TAKEN CONCURRENTLY) OR THEA 1110 (MAY BE TAKEN CONCURRENTLY) OR THEA 2120 (MAY BE TAKEN CONCURRENTLY) OR THEA 2130 WITH (30/0/0/0)

-THEA 1340 Introduction to Acting
+THEA 1340 Introduction to Acting 3 credits